Azure/AzureStack-Tools/README.md

 ### VPN to Azure Stack One Node

 You can establish a split tunnel VPN connection to an Azure Stack One Node.
-This allows your client computer to become part of the Azure Stack One Node network system and therefore resolve `[https:\\portal.azurestak.local](https://portal.azurestack.local)` and `api.azurestack.local` and `*.blob.azurestack.local` and so on.
+This allows your client computer to become part of the Azure Stack One Node network system and therefore resolve [https:\\portal.azurestak.local](https://portal.azurestack.local), api.azurestack.local, *.blob.azurestack.local and so on.

 The tool will wlso download root certificate of the targeted Azure Stack One Node instance locally to your client computer.
 This will esnure that SSL sites of the target Azure Stack installation are trusted by your client when accessed from the browser or from the command-line tools.